Reading or listening, which is better for comprehension, keeps us focused, and helps us work better? Here’s the answer:

 Audiobooks are voice recordings of the text of a book that you listen to rather than read.

-Unlike physical books, audio books provide more benefit to their users.
+Unlike physical books, audiobooks provide more benefits to their users.
 For instance, a lot of people with learning disabilities such as dyslexia, because reading a written text can be a huge suffering for those people and there are a lot of benefits of audiobooks for those people.

 Audiobooks can be exact word-for-word versions of books or abridged versions.
 You can listen to audiobooks on any smartphone, tablet, computer, home speaker system, or in-car entertainment system.